Post by Graveyardbride on Jan 24, 2014 22:12:37 GMT -5

 At 6'2", the blond-haired Erroll possessed the chiseled good looks of a Nordic god and was popular with both men and women.
 At the time of his death, he was likely the most well-known man in Narobi.
 As Lady Diana Delves Broughton, his current lover, and Idina, his former wife, rushed to Erroll’s bungalow to retrieve certain of the dead man’s possession – including the Erroll family pearls – Alice, Countess de Janzé, asked to be taken to the mortuary.
 Alice had been involved in an on-and-off relationship with Erroll for years.
 Now his body was stretched out on a slab, his pale features drained of all animation and life.
 As her friend Lizzie Lezard looked on, Alice bent down, kissed the cold, dead lips of her lover and whispered, “Now you are mine forever.”
 Alice’s visit to the morgue and strange declaration were bizarre, but then Alice was known for her bizarre behavior and unpredictable moods and many considered her dangerous.

 The autopsy revealed a .32 caliber bullet had entered Erroll’s neck just below the left ear and black powder marks confirmed a close-range shot.
-The bullet that killed him was lodged in his right neck and a second bullet was discovered under the accelerator of the Buick.
+The slug that killed him was lodged in the right side of his neck and a second bullet was discovered under the accelerator of the Buick.
 It was assumed Erroll was able to avoid the first shot, but the second had killed him almost instantly.
 The doctor who performed the examination suggested the body could have been pushed into its curious position so the vehicle could be driven off the road.
 A bloodstained hairpin was found in the front seat area of the car and there were white scuff marks in the back seat.
 The funeral took place the following day at St. Paul’s Church in Kiambu, where Erroll was laid to rest beside his former wife, Molly, who had died two years earlier.
 Lady Diana was too distraught to attend the services, but wrote a note, which her husband, Sir John “Jock” Delves Broughton, placed in the coffin.

 * * *

 Josslyn Hay, born May 11, 1901, was a Scottish peer in line for a string of titles – and nothing else.
 From 1920 to 1922, he was Honorary Attachâe and Private Secretary to the Ambassador to Germany.
 Hay was also a notorious womanizer in search of a wife to keep him in the manner in which he hoped to become accustomed.
-In 1923, he scandalized society when he eloped with Lady Idina Sackville, an infamous twice-divorced woman.
+In 1923, he scandalized society by eloping with Lady Idina Sackville, an infamous twice-divorced woman.
 Hay could not have cared less about Idina’s notoriety because she was rich and money was what he wanted – and needed.
 Idina had been awarded property in Kenya as part of her divorce settlement and in 1924, the newlyweds arrived in Nairobi.
-Within a very short time, the pair were the “king and queen” of the Happy Valley Set.
+Within a very short time, the pair had become the “king and queen” of the Happy Valley Set.
 They christened their new home Slains, for Slains Castle, the former family seat of the Earls of Erroll.

-Idina was a party-girl who often entertained guests from her huge bathtub and those who attended her affairs enjoyed champagne, drugs and wife-swapping.
+Idina was a party girl who often entertained guests from her huge bathtub and those who attended her affairs enjoyed champagne, drugs and wife-swapping.
 Nevertheless, between bed-hopping, Idina managed to give birth to a daughter, Diana, born January 5, 1926, the only child of the 22nd Earl of Erroll.
 Joss and Idina tolerated each other’s indiscretions and from all appearances, their marriage seemed to be amiable, however, Idina finally grew tired of her husband’s indiscriminate spending of what was, after all, her money, and divorced him in 1930.
 By this time, Hay, now Lord Erroll, had inherited his father’s titles and wasted no time pursuing another woman of means.
 He set his sights on Edith Maude “Molly” Ramsay-Hall, wife of actor Cyrl Ramsay-Hall.
 The Ramsay-Halls lived in a fabulous Moorish home called Oserian on the shores of Lake Navivasha.
 It didn’t take long for Erroll to convince Molly to leave her husband, after which Ramsay-Hall cabled him saying: “You’ve got the bitch, now buy her the kennel.”
 Erroll, of course, had no money, but Molly got the house in the divorce settlement.
 The Errolls changed the name of Oserian to “The Djinn Palace,” ostensibly because of the new Lord’s fondness for large gins.
 Molly was soon a willing participant in the hedonistic Happy Valley lifestyle.
 During a visit to England in 1934, Lord Erroll joined Oswald Mosley’s British Union of Fascists and a year later, became president of the Convention of Associations in Kenya.
 He attended the coronation of King George VI and Queen Elizabeth in 1936 and was elected to the legislative council as member for Kiambu in 1939.
 When World War II started in Europe, Lord Erroll was made a captain in the Kenya Regiment and accepted the post of Military Secretary for East Africa in 1940.

 Molly died in 1939 after consuming a concoction of alcohol, morphine and heroine and Erroll was free to pursue and marry another rich woman, but oddly, he took up with Diana, the new bride of 57-year-old James “Jock” Delves Broughton, 11th Baronet Broughton.
 Diana had no fortune of her own and was totally dependent on her husband.
 More than likely, the affair with Diana was nothing more than a passing dalliance on Erroll’s part until he could find a suitable (read rich) wife, but the affair, which had begun in late 1940, was still going hot and heavy in late January 1941.